tenseoverflow/dotfiles/README.md

 ### CLI

 - Fish for my shell, does the job.
 Uses VIM keybindings.
 Too lazy nowadays to refine ZSH for my own liking.
 - Starship for the prompt.
-Was my first custom and still using it.
-- Neovim, which I've set up with [Lazyvim](https://github.com/LazyVim/LazyVim). \
-The name implies why I'm using Folke's great package manager paired with his neovim template.
-At some point I was using Neovim as my main editor and I needed some of the flashy plugins + LSP support.
-Honestly I should probably start my own minimalistic config.
+- Neovim with my trying-to-be minimal config.
 - GPG, SSH on my yubikey.
+This includes git signing.
 Thanks to [ddruh amazing guide](https://github.com/drduh/YubiKey-Guide)!
-- bat, exa, dua-cli, ripgrep, wget2, procs, duf, sudo-rs for cool Rust+ alternatives
+- bat, exa, dua-cli, ripgrep, wget2, procs, duf, sudo-rs, fzf for cool Rust+ alternatives

 ### GUI

 - VSCode + Cursor for my IDE.
 With vim emulation.
-- Ghostty + Warp for my terminal.
+- Ghostty for my main terminal.
-- Firefox with side tabs.
+- Firefox with side tabs (and GNOME theme for Linux).
 Maybe Safari too.